-- a) The Township will adopt overlay ordinances in the areas described herein and as depicted and depicted on Exhibit B to this Settlement Agreement.: - D-C Downtown Core District (Except Block 483, Lot 18 and Block 508, Lot 1, which will be treated as D-T pursuant to section 12.a.iii below) in a mixed use zone permitting up to 35 residential units per acre with a 20% set aside for affordable housing; - D-B Downtown Business District in a mixed-use zone permitting up to 30 residential units per acre with a 20% set aside for affordable housing; - iii.
+- a) The Township will adopt overlay ordinances in the areas described herein and as depicted on Exhibit B to this Settlement Agreement.: - D-C Downtown Core District (Except Block 483, Lot 18 and Block 508, Lot 1, which will be treated as D-T pursuant to section 12.a.iii below) in a mixed-use zone permitting up to 40 residential units per acre with a 20% set aside for affordable housing; - D-B Downtown Business District in a mixed-use zone permitting up to 30 residential units per acre with a 20% set aside for affordable housing; - iii.
 D-T Downtown Transitional District (and 483, Lot 18 and Block 508, Lot 1) in a mixed-use zone permitting up to 25 residential units per acre with a 20% set aside for affordable housing; - iv.
-Elise Burnside at 12 units per acre - v.
 Park Street Block 555, lots 1, 2, 3, 7 at 12 units per acre - b) The sites identified in paragraph 12(a)(i)-(iv) above will be overlaid with zoning for residential density and zoning standards that are consistent with this Agreement and Exhibit B to this Settlement attached hereto.
 Those standards provide a compensatory benefit by relaxing conditions that are required for residential development in the underlying zoning and by providing an increase in density.
 For inclusionary projects resulting from paragraph 12(a) the affordable set-aside percentage shall be 20 percent regardless of tenure.
-Nothing in the paragraph shall preclude the Township from adopting redevelopment plans in any of the overlay zones to address unmet need so long as the residential density and set aside is equal to or greater than the density and yield associated with the subject overlay zone. - c) Subject to all relevant notice and public hearing provisions pursuant to the New Jersey Municipal Land Use Law, within 150 days of the approval of this Agreement at a Fairness Hearing, the Township will adopt an ordinance requiring a mandatory affordable housing set aside for all new multifamily residential developments of five (5) units or more.
+Nothing in the paragraph shall preclude the Township from adopting redevelopment plans in any of the overlay zones to address unmet need so long as the residential density and set aside is equal to or greater than the density and yield associated with the subject overlay zone.

+c) Subject to all relevant notice and public hearing provisions pursuant to the New Jersey Municipal Land Use Law, prior to the Joint Fairness and Compliance Hearing in this matter, the Township will adopt an ordinance requiring a mandatory affordable housing set aside for all new multifamily residential developments of five (5) units or more.
 The set aside for developments shall be twenty percent (20%) regardless of tenure.
 The provisions of the ordinance shall not apply to residential expansions, additions, renovations, replacement, or any other type of residential development that does not result in a net increase in the number of dwellings of five or more, or to specific parcels or zones identified in other paragraphs of this agreement which shall be subject to the requirements specified therein.
-The form of the Ordinance shall be finalized prior to the Compliance Hearing through collaboration between FSHC, Special Master Lelie, and representatives of the Township.
+The form of the Ordinance shall be finalized prior to the Joint Fairness and Compliance Hearing through collaboration between FSHC, Special Master Lelie, and representatives of the Township.
 FSHC and the Township, in collaboration with the Special Master will agree upon the density upon which the ordinance shall be triggered in prior to the Compliance Hearing.